mzanibelli/kakedit/README.md

 This will run the given program and replace `$EDITOR` (and `$VISUAL`) with something that will send an edit command to an existing Kakoune client.

+Optionally, `kakwrap` will look for a session name in a `.kaksession` file located inside current directory.

 ## How it works

 ### `kakedit`